Gunung Kidul Regency: Administrative districts

-Gunungkidul Regency is divided into eighteen administrative districts (Indonesian: kapanewon), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2023.
+Gunungkidul Regency is divided into eighteen administrative districts (Indonesian: kapanewon), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as of mid-2023.
 The table also includes the locations of the district administrative centres, the number of administrative villages within each district (all classed as kalurahan), and its post codes.